ramezrafla/meteor-oplog-deepdiff/README.md

 ## Warning

-This package needs a hack to `ddp-client/livedata-connection.js` to expose an internal variable.
-See last commetn in https://github.com/ramezrafla/meteor-oplog-deepdiff/issues/1
+This package needs a few hacks to some core methods as functions are not properly exposed to be overriden.
+Please look at the folder `hacked-core`.
+Once we finish testing we'll reach out to the Meteor team on how to handle all this.

 ## Description